 And, on my honor, I solemnly swear the timing is not an exaggeration.
 The jammy, golden caramelized onions pictured in this post were cooked for 20 minutes thanks to our friend, Science.
 That said, it's important to be patient with caramelized onions and every stove and pan is going to be different so don't @ me if yours take longer.

 1. Use a large pan, nonstick or not.

-The more important thing is the size of the pan.
+The more important thing is the surface area of the pan.
 Make sure it's a large one or Dutch oven to avoid over-crowding.
-I can usually fit about 2 large onions into my Dutch oven.
-I prefer to use a big nonstick Dutch oven because I feel like it helps cut down on cooking fat and deglazing time.
+I can usually fit about two large onions (thinly sliced) into my Dutch oven.
+I prefer to use a big nonstick Dutch oven.
 A non-nonstick pan will work well too, but you may just have to lower the heat, add more fat and deglaze more often.
 It might take you longer than 20 minutes, but you will get there.